vacp2p/rfc/content/docs/rfcs/32/README.md

 the users need to provide a (x, y) share which satisfies the line equation, in order for their proof to be verified.
 `x` is the hashed signal, while the `y` is the circuit output.
-With more that the `limit` number of shares anyone can derive `a_0`, the `identity_secret_hash`  key.
+With more than one pair of unique shares, anyone can derive `a_0`, the `identity_secret_hash` .
 Hash of a signal will be evaluation point x.
-So that a member who sends more that `limit` number of signals per epoch reveals the secret key.
+So that a member who sends more that one unique signal per epoch risks their identity secret being revealed.

-Note that shares used in different epochs cannot be used to derive the secret key.
+Note that shares used in different epochs and different RLN apps cannot be used to derive the secret key.

 ### Nullifiers
-`epoch` is external nullfier.
+`epoch` is external nullfier (`external_nullifier`).

-The internal nullifier is calculated as `nullifier = hash(a_1, rln_identifier)`.
+The internal nullifier is calculated as `internal_nullifier = hash(a_1, rln_identifier)`.
 Note that `a_1` already contains a secret ingredient `a_0` and epoch ingredient, so each epoch a member can signal to only one nullifier.